AppliedMechanics/AMfe/README.md

 in your console.

-### Theory
+### Theory of Finite Elements
 The theory for finite elements is very well developed, though the knowledge is quite fragmented.
 When it comes to element technology for instance, good benchmarks and guidelines are often missed.
 A good guideline is the [Documentation of the CalculiX-Software-Package](http://web.mit.edu/calculix_v2.7/CalculiX/ccx_2.7/doc/ccx/ccx.html) which covers a lot about element technology, that is also used in AMfe.
 CalculiX is also an OpenSource Finite Element software written in FORTRAN an C++.